At the end of each financial year, all councils have to publish a Statement of Accounts.

 Over the summer our external auditors conduct a full and detailed examination of the draft accounts, after which they issue their accounts audit letter and, if all is well, they also issue an audit certificate to confirm that the accounts give a true and fair view.
 Once this is received, our Corporate Governance and Audit Committee approve the final audited accounts and the Council publishes them.

-The 2015/16 accounts were authorised on 16th September 2016, and the audit was formally concluded on 20th October 2016.
-In the Documents section on this page you will find copies of the 2015/16 final audited accounts accounts, KPMG’s external audit report on them, and the council’s Annual Governance Statement for 2016.
+related documents section on this page you will find copies of the 2016/17 final audited accounts, KPMG’s external audit report on them, and the council’s Annual Governance Statement for 2017.

-As well as the most recent final audited accounts and their associated documents, you can also find copies of the accounts, the annual governance statement and the external auditors' report for each year from 2011/12 onwards in the Documents section.
+As well as the most recent final audited accounts and their associated documents, you can find copies of the accounts, the annual governance statement and the external auditors' report for each year from 2012/13 onwards in the

 A hard copy is also available to view and make copies of between 8:30am and 4pm on any working day at the Corporate Financial Management office of the Civic Hall, via the Information Desk at Portland Crescent Leeds LS1 1UR.
 Leeds voters are also entitled to ask for a copy of the accounts and the auditors report to be delivered to them.
 The council is allowed to make a reasonable charge to cover the cost of doing this.